top of page

 I am Assistant Professor in Marine Governance and Blue Economy at the International Centre for Island Studies (ICIT) at Heriot-Watt University in Scotland, UK.
 I am Programme Director for the MSc Marine Renewable Energy and Course Leader for the postgraduate 'Introduction to Marine Planning' course.

 I have successfully led a number of nationally-funded research projects in the UK and Australia which have helped industry and government to understand how to consider societal concerns in marine and coastal resource governance.
+My research to date has largely coalesced around the topic of 'marine and coastal conflict'.
+Read more about that here.

 I spend as much time as possible outdoors - in the mountains or on the sea.
 I love to walk, dive, kayak, and sail.
 I recently bought a 20ft twin keel sailboat for my birthday and I'm currently doing that up.
 I am very creative and enjoy photography, painting and printmaking.